New England Hospital for Women and Children

 The New England Hospital for Women and Children was founded by Marie Zakrzewska on July 1, 1862.
-The Hospitals goal was to provide patients with competent female physicians, educate women in the study of medicine and train nurses to care for the sick.
-Until 1951 the hospital remained dedicated to women, it was then renamed to New England Hospital to include male patients.
-The hospital was renamed again to The Dimock Community Health Center in 1969.
-At present The Dimock Community Health Center provides a range of healthcare services including Adult & Pediatric Primary Care, Women's Healthcare and HIV/AIDS Specialty Care.
+The hospital's goal was to provide patients with competent female physicians, educate women in the study of medicine, and train nurses to care for the sick.
+Until 1951, the hospital remained dedicated to women, it was then renamed to New England Hospital to include male patients.
+The hospital was renamed again to the Dimock Community Health Center in 1969.
+At present, that institution provides a range of healthcare services including adult & pediatric primary care, women's healthcare, and HIV/AIDS specialty care.

-History

-Founding
+Establishment

 Marie Zakrzewska was born on September 9, 1829, in Berlin.
 In one of her memoirs she wrote "I prefer to be remembered only as a woman who was willing to work for the elevation of woman."
 She did just that by starting the hospital.
 As a child she followed her mother (a midwife) around the school of midwifery where she worked.
 Once she was 18 she applied to study midwifery, which was the only part of medicine women were allowed to work in, at the Royal Charité Hospital in Berlin.
 She was rejected, however, she continued to apply at ages 19 and 20, but was still rejected.
 It was only once Dr. Joseph Hermann Schmidt, who worked at the school, used his influence to get her in that she finally was able to study medicine.
 Later, she moved to America, where women were allowed to be doctors.